LOCATION VIRGILINA VA

 Texture (fine-earth fraction)--silty clay loam or clay loam

-Redoximorphic features (if they occur)--iron or clay depletions in shades of gray; iron accumulations in shades of red, brown, or yellow; iron-manganese accumulations in shades of black or gray
+Redoximorphic features (if they occur)-- iron masses in shades of red, brown, or yellow and iron or clay depletions in shades of gray; iron-manganese accumulations in shades of black or gray

 C horizon (if it occurs):